What Gist works on

 Where /try fits in

 /try is the paste-and-upload web surface.
-It accepts any URL, any local file, or raw pasted text.
-Use it when the extension is not the right tool — a local PDF not open in a tab, a snippet of text without a URL, or a device where Gist is not installed.
+It accepts any URL, any local document, or raw pasted text.
+Use it when the extension is not the right tool — a local file not open in a tab, a snippet of text without a URL, or a device where Gist is not installed.

 What is next